NewChromantics/Vrpm_WordpressContent/_pages/home.md

   - "469"
 sections_2_copy:
   - |
-    <h3>Capture</h3>
+    <h3>3D Space Capture</h3>
     <h4>Market property with virtual reality</h4>
-    We use the latest capture and scan technology to produce cost effective 3D virtual walk throughs of any space.
+    We use the latest capture and scan technology to produce cost effective VR ready 3D tours of any space.
 This is ideal for businesses looking to market property in a unique and innovative way.
   - |
-    <h3>Capture</h3>
+    <h3>3D Space Capture</h3>
     <h4>Market property with virtual reality</h4>
-    We use the latest capture and scan technology to produce cost effective 3D virtual walk throughs of any space.
+    We use the latest capture and scan technology to produce cost effective VR ready 3D tours of any space.
 This is ideal for businesses looking to market property in a unique and innovative way.
   - |
-    <h3>Capture</h3>
+    <h3>3D Space Capture</h3>
     <h4>Market property with virtual reality</h4>
-    We use the latest capture and scan technology to produce cost effective 3D virtual walk throughs of any space.
+    We use the latest capture and scan technology to produce cost effective VR ready 3D tours of any space.
 This is ideal for businesses looking to market property in a unique and innovative way.
   - |
-    <h3>Capture</h3>
+    <h3>3D Space Capture</h3>
     <h4>Market property with virtual reality</h4>
-    We use the latest capture and scan technology to produce cost effective 3D virtual walk throughs of any space.
+    We use the latest capture and scan technology to produce cost effective VR ready 3D tours of any space.
 This is ideal for businesses looking to market property in a unique and innovative way.
 sections_3_type:
   - default
   - default